HOW TO Create a Process Landscape Diagram

 An overview of the steps to take how to create a Process Landscape Diagram is here below:

-- Make an inventory of current problems with processes together with their users.
+2. Inventory current problems with processes and users.
 Verify if processes to them are only manual processes (labor/work) or maybe also the automated information system/application/infrastructure processes.

-- State the benefits of having a process map visualized, such as effective activity deduplication and rationalization, optimizing process output, managing complexity, or fewer misunderstandings with employees.
+4. State the benefits of visualizing a process map, such as effective activity deduplication and rationalization, optimizing process output, managing complexity, or fewer misunderstandings with employees.

-- Communicate you have been given the assignment to get sponsors and hands to help you.
+6. Communicate that you have been assigned to get sponsors and hands to help you.

 Process Metamodel Example - Create a process meta-model as part of the modeling steps in the next list.

-- Define the sorts and types of entities: Do we differentiate between chain processes, business processes, and work processes?
-Do we decompose processes into steps, into activities, into tasks, and acts?
+2. Define the sorts and types of entities: Do we differentiate between chain processes, business processes, and work processes?
+Do we decompose processes into steps, activities, tasks, and acts?
 Are they magnitudes of work?
 What is the workplace exactly?

-- Write down the business rules that should apply: such as: Every business process is supported by not more than one core information system.
+5. Write down the business rules that should apply, such as: Every business process is supported by not more than one core information system.
 Or: All financial activities should be in financial processes.
-Start up a background collection process for the inventory of all current business rules and process architecture principles.
+Start a background collection process to inventory all current business rules and process architecture principles.

 Data Collection Example.

-- Collect information about your processes in an Excel sheet or an EA tool repository.
-Sometimes you can export data from a CMDB tool to start with.
+2. Collect information about your processes in an Excel sheet or an EA tool repository.
+Sometimes, you can export data from a CMDB tool.

-- Make the context and scope clear on the visualization via the set of data you show.
-Include data on the organization and its business units in the view, resulting in a picture in the background to project the landscape on.
+1. Make the visualization's context and scope clear via the data set you show.
+Include data on the organization and its business units in the view, resulting in a picture in the background to project the landscape.
 Is the landscape created because of rationalization purposes or some other reason?
 Are we showing the whole company or just a business unit?

-- If you are making the process landscape poster for the CFO, be sure to include financial data, if you are making the process landscape poster for the COO sure to include technical data, if you are making the process landscape poster for the COO sure to include processes and business continuity information.
+4. If you are making the process landscape poster for the CFO, include financial data.
+If you are making the process landscape poster for the COO sure to include technical data, if you are making the process landscape poster for the COO sure to include processes and business continuity information.

 Common Dragon1 Process Views are: